SaidTorres3/video-editor/README.md

 ### Cloud Upload

 Configure one or both providers under **Options > Upload Settings**.
 Enter your Backblaze B2 credentials or Catbox user hash in their respective dialogs.
 When `Auto upload after export` is enabled, the exported video is uploaded to the selected provider and the download URL is shown in a copyable dialog.
+Uploads without a Catbox user hash are anonymous and will not appear in your account.

 ## Troubleshooting